Gateway-Corporate-Solutions/runixinstall/docs/index.rst

-archinstall Documentation
+runixinstall Documentation
 =========================

-**archinstall** is library which can be used to install Arch Linux.
+**runixinstall** is library which can be used to install Arch Linux.
 The library comes packaged with different pre-configured installers, such as the default :ref:`guided` installer.

-Some of the features of Archinstall are:
+Some of the features of runixinstall are:

 * **Context friendly.** The library always executes calls in sequential order to ensure installation-steps don't overlap or execute in the wrong order.
 It also supports *(and uses)* context wrappers to ensure cleanup and final tasks such as ``mkinitcpio`` are called when needed.

-* **Full transparency** Logs and insights can be found at ``/var/log/archinstall`` both in the live ISO and partially on the installed system.
+* **Full transparency** Logs and insights can be found at ``/var/log/runixinstall`` both in the live ISO and partially on the installed system.

-* **Accessibility friendly** Archinstall works with ``espeakup`` and other accessibility tools thanks to the use of a TUI.
+* **Accessibility friendly** runixinstall works with ``espeakup`` and other accessibility tools thanks to the use of a TUI.

 .. toctree::
    :maxdepth: 1
-   :caption: Running Archinstall
+   :caption: Running runixinstall

    installing/guided